-Humanities Without WallsHumanities Without Walls (HWW) is a consortium of humanities centers and institutes, including the Alice Kaplan Institute for the Humanities, at 15 major research universities throughout the Midwest and beyond.
-Originally funded by a $3 million grant from the Andrew W. Mellon Foundation, the consortium was established to create cross-institutional research, teaching and scholarship in the humanities.
+Humanities Without WallsHumanities Without Walls (HWW) is a consortium of humanities centers and institutes, including the Alice Kaplan Institute for the Humanities, at 16 major research universities throughout the Midwest and beyond.
+Originally funded by a $3 million grant from the Andrew W. Mellon Foundation, the consortium was established in 2014 to create cross-institutional research, teaching, and scholarship in the humanities.
 The first research challenge of this initiative was The Global Midwest: to reveal and rethink the Midwest as a key site—both now and in the past—in shaping global economies and cultures.

 In March 2016, the Mellon Foundation awarded a five-year, $4.2 million grant to renew support for the Humanities Without Walls consortium's two signature initiatives: Career Diversity summer workshops for pre-doctoral students in the humanities, and cross-institutional, collaborative awards for “grand research challenges.”
 In June 2020, HWW received a second renewal grant for $5 million from The Andrew W. Mellon Foundation.

 2022 Grand Research Challenge - Open theme; proposals must demonstrate reciprocity and redistribution methods, strategies, and practices.

 2017 - 2018 Grand Research Challenge: The Work of the Humanities in a Changing Climate